US-EPA-CAMD/easey-db-scripts/postgres/logical-replication/README.md

 ## Deployment
 The high level steps to set up logical replication between the two databases are as follows:

+- Logical replication is not enabled by default in the Cloud.gov AWS RDS databases.
+To get the feature enabled, send an email to Cloud.gov support providing the information for the target database.
 - Run the Cloud.gov scripts in the publication database
 - Dump the schema objects from the Cloud.gov database (no data)
 - Restore the dump to the subscriber database in DMAP.
 All of the ojects need to exist in the subscriber database prior to setting up replication.